 How do I set up an appointment with Tara?

 Tara takes on new projects approximately twice a year, and she does not take new project concepts between designated booking periods.
 Watch her Instagram page (@TattoosbyTara) or sign up for her newsletter (sign-up is below this FAQ).
 She posts approximately a week in advance before taking new projects in order to give potential clients time to prepare their concepts.
 Her books typically remain open for a weekend to allow clients time to get their concepts in, and she sorts through submissions over the following week and picks which ones are the best fit for her style and interest.

 What should I bring to my consultation?

 An open mind, as well as any visual material that you think might be helpful.
 The reference photos work as a guide to give Tara an idea of what sort of style you are drawn to – it does not have to be exactly what you want.
-Please be as precise as you can and have your thoughts organized.
+Please be precise and have your thoughts organized.
 Although Tara loves drawing, she does not have time to re-draw your image over and over again because there was a lack of communication.

 When can I see my tattoo design?

 For one session tattoos Tara is able to give a quote for the tattoo upfront.
 For larger, multi-session projects, Tara works at $250 an hour.
 It is nearly impossible to guess the cost of a tattoo via e-mail, so Tara rarely produces estimates prior to the in-person consult.
 She typically books clients in half day (3-4hr) or full day (6-7hr) increments.